alexjlockwood/AndroidDesignPatterns/README.md

 Android Design Patterns
 =======================

 This is the source code for www.androiddesignpatterns.com.
-This blog was created using [Jekyll](http://jekyllrb.com/) and is hosted by [GitHub Pages](http://pages.github.com/).
+The blog is generated using [Jekyll](http://jekyllrb.com/) and is hosted by [GitHub Pages](http://pages.github.com/).

 If you wish to fork this repository to use as the basis of your own custom blogging template, please make sure you review the [License and copyright](#copyright) section below.